reedtdan/experiment/kinecttorchlight/README.txt

+This is a hack that allows you to use gestural input from kinect and send information to any application on a mac.
+In this demonstration, we show that we can send information to a video game - in this case, Torchlight.

 In order to run this demonstration successfully, you must have

 This works on a mac only.
 It requires Applescript, so it will not work on PC.